-- .20 A firm may resign from the program when it is no longer performing engagements that require the firm to undergo a peer review.
-To resign from the program, a firm should submit a written request to the AE before the firm's peer review has commenced.
-A firm should consult with its state board of accountancy to determine if there are rules that require enrollment in the program even if the firm does not perform services that include issuing reports or when it is no longer performing engagements that require a firm to undergo a peer review. - .21 A firm enrolled in the program that has been notified that it is the subject of a hearing should not resign until the matter causing the hearing has been resolved. - .22 To resign from the program once a firm's peer review has commenced but has not been completed, a firm should submit a letter pleading guilty, acknowledging it has not cooperated with the program, waiving its right to a hearing, and for firms with AICPA members, agreeing to allow the AICPA to publish, in such form and manner as the AICPA Council may prescribe, the fact that the firm has resigned from the program before completion of its peer review, evidencing that it has not cooperated with the program.
+- .20 To resign from the program, a firm should submit a written request to the AE before the firm's peer review has commenced.
+Before resigning, a firm should consult with its state boards of accountancy to determine if it is in compliance with its state peer review requirements. - .21 A firm enrolled in the program that has been notified that it is the subject of a hearing should not resign until the matter causing the hearing has been resolved. - .22 To resign from the program once a firm's peer review has commenced but has not been completed, a firm should submit a letter pleading guilty, acknowledging it has not cooperated with the program, waiving its right to a hearing, and for firms with AICPA members, agreeing to allow the AICPA to publish, in such form and manner as the AICPA Council may prescribe, the fact that the firm has resigned from the program before completion of its peer review, evidencing that it has not cooperated with the program.
 In addition, if (a) the firm has been notified of the reviewer's or AE's intent to issue or require a report with a peer review rating of pass with deficiencies or fail or (b) the reviewer or AE has knowledge of the discovery of an engagement that was not conducted in accordance with professional standards on which the firm must take, or would likely be required to take, action in accordance with professional standards, then the fact that the situation in item (a) or (b) existed would also be published for firms with AICPA members.
 If the firm does not sign the letter pleading guilty and waiving its right to a hearing, the firm will be referred to a board hearing panel.
 The panel will consider terminating the firm's enrollment due to not cooperating with the program.
 (Ref: par. .A23)